 Once you know your niche, focus on the relevant target market, as this will help you polish your skills.

-Perfecting your niche will take you all the way to expertise and being an industry leader.
+Perfecting your niche will take you to expertise and being an industry leader.

 Research the different freelancing platforms available to you, their policies, pros, and cons.
 Weigh these factors against the platform’s success rate as well as your needs and wants.
 Some well known general platforms are Upwork, freelancer, Guru, iFreelance, People per Hour, and Fiverr.
-Besides these general freelance markets, the platforms get more specific in accordance with your niche.
+Besides these general freelance markets, the platforms get more specific under your niche.